KabusDev/dream-bot/README.md

 ## Dream Bot
-Dream Bot is a discord bot specifically created for Re-Dream as a replacement for multiple bots, it is currently under development.
+Dream Bot is a discord bot specifically created for Re-Dream as a replacement for multiple bots, it is currently under development when I have free time.

 The Re-Dream Discord can be found [here][2]